luiscoco/X509Certificates_sample1/README.md

 Also, for production use, consider obtaining certificates from a trusted CA to ensure the security and trustworthiness of your IoT ecosystem

-## 4. Integrating X.509 certificates for securing MQTT communication
+## 4. Sample 3: Integrating X.509 certificates for securing MQTT communication

 Using the **uPLibrary.Networking.M2Mqtt** library for **MQTT** communications with **X.509** certificate-based security involves